dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 both be components in a pie recipe; you can clone the pie recipe with alternate fillings to compare the nutritional values of the alternatives.
 Any changes to the dough recipe will be reflected in the data for all of the pies.
+This feature can also be used to easily compare between different similar meals and provide a "typical" meta-recipe for meal and diet planning.

 PANTS is currently (as of 2019) under active, daily use by the author so updates should be fairly frequent.
 On the other hand, the code